Questions the budget doesn't answer

 These gaps are not unusual.
 Most municipal budgets in New Hampshire do not address the questions listed below, because the analysis required is significant and often falls outside standard budgeting practice.
 The budget being silent on a question does not mean the question is being avoided — it may mean the analysis has not been conducted, is published in a separate document, or is not considered standard practice for a city of Keene's size.

 This page lists the questions a resident might reasonably ask after reading the FY27 budget, organized by topic.
 Each question links to the section of the budget where the topic arises and identifies the City contact who could address it.
-The page does not answer the questions — the project does not have the data or authority to do so.
 When the City provides answers through public forums, this page will publish them.

 These questions are intended as a resource for civic engagement: for public comment at Council meetings, for conversations with Ward councilors, for questions submitted to the Finance Committee during the budget cycle.
 They are the questions the budget invites by presenting data without the surrounding context that would address them.